papiodesu/leptos_book/src/csr_wrapping_up.md

 If you just want to deploy your Client-Side Rendered website, skip ahead to the chapter on ["Deployment"](https://leptos-rs.github.io/leptos/deployment/index.html) - there, you'll find directions on how best to deploy your Leptos CSR site.

-But what do you do if you want to return more than just an empty "<body>」 tag in your 「index.html" page?
+But what do you do if you want to return more than just an empty "<body>" tag in your "index.html" page?
 Use “Server-Side Rendering”!

 Whole books could be (and probably have been) written about this topic, but at its core, it’s really simple: rather than returning an empty "<body>" tag, with SSR, you'll return an initial HTML page that reflects the actual starting state of your app or site, so that while JS/WASM are loading, and until they load, the user can access the plain HTML version.